 A toothache, if not addressed immediately, can potentially lead to serious complications including loss of the affected tooth and bacterial infection in other parts of your body.

-Therefore, you would be advised to seek immediate dental attention if you experience or notice any of the following signs and symptoms:
+Therefore, you would be advised to seek immediate dental attention at a dental clinic in Dubai if you experience or notice any of the following signs and symptoms:

 - Swollen red gums

 - Throbbing pain